The 12 Best Blue Light Glasses to Protect Your Eyes While Scrolling

 The primary concern with blue light is that its wavelengths are shorter than other light types, like red or yellow, so it has more energy.
 It's also not filtered out by the cornea or the lens in your eyes (the second part of your eye behind the cornea).
 As a result, many experts believed it could cause retina damage or eye conditions like macular degeneration, according to a previous interview on Health with Anam Qureshi, MD, clinical assistant professor of ophthalmology at NYU Langone in New York City.

 Studies on the direct consequence of blue light exposure are limited, but a 2018 study published in the peer-reviewed journal PLOS One found that removing blue light during periods of prolonged light exposure drastically reduces retinal damage.
-Plus, research has found that blue light suppresses melatonin production, a hormone that controls your sleep cycle.
+Plus, research has found that blue light suppresses the production of melatonin, a hormone that controls your sleep cycle.

 Blue light is also the primary cause of computer vision syndrome, also known as digital eye strain.
 This temporary condition results from staring at screens for an extended period and can cause a wide range of symptoms like blurred vision, dizziness, eye strain, double vision, dry eyes, or headaches.

-The easiest way to avoid blue light exposure is spending less time on our screens—but we know that feels like an impossible task in the world we live in today, where many of our personal, professional, and social needs require a device.
+The easiest way to avoid blue light exposure is to spend less time on screens—but we know that feels like an impossible task in the world we live in today, where many of our personal, professional, and social needs require a device.
 Instead, we recommend investing in a pair of blue light glasses.

 These handy glasses filter out blue light, so you can spend more time scrolling and less time dealing with eye strain.
-They don't require a doctor's prescription—though you can choose to buy prescription lenses with blue light-blocking capabilities if you already wear glasses—and can all be easily purchased online.
+They don't require a doctor's prescription—though you can choose to buy prescription lenses with blue light-blocking capabilities if you already wear glasses—and can easily be purchased online.

-Below, we compiled a list of the best blue light glasses to protect your eyes including the best prescription pick along with an affordable find.
+Below, we compiled a list of the best blue light glasses to protect your eyes including the best prescription pick and an affordable find.
 Plus, most of these options offer additional features like UV protection, anti-glare coatings, and even scratch-resistant lenses.
 How's that for handling the blues?

 Whether you're investing in new prescription glasses or readers, you can add blue light filtering lenses to any of Warby Parker's stylish frames for just $50 extra.
 The lenses filter more blue light from both the sun and screen than the brand's light-response or classic lenses.
 Plus, they're scratch-resistant and anti-reflective.

-These high-quality readers boast all the specs: blue light filtering, UV protection, anti-smudge and dust-repellant lenses, along with anti-reflective, anti-scratch, and water-repellent coatings.
+These high-quality readers boast all the specs: blue light filtering, UV protection, anti-smudge, and dust-repellant lenses, as well as anti-reflective, anti-scratch, and water-repellent coatings.
 They're also easy to clean and designed for all-day comfort with spring hinges that adjust to your temples.
 Better yet, you get a 14-day trial period to ensure they're the right fit for you.

 Australian eyewear brand Quay is all about keeping your eyes protected in style—and its blue light glasses are no exception.
-The trendy cateye frames feature special technology to block out excess blue light, but they can also be repurposed as prescription glasses if desired.
-It’s no surprise they also boast a nearly perfect 4.7-star rating.
+The trendy metal and acetate frames feature special technology to block out excess blue light, but they can also be repurposed as prescription glasses if desired.
+Reviewers rave that they're equal parts comfortable and stylish, so what more could you want?

-You'll get the best of both worlds with these stylish bifocals that help you view items both close-up and far away.
-A best-seller in Hilary Duff's exclusive collection with Muse, the lightweight glasses come in non-prescription, single-vision, progressive vision, or bifocal options.
+You'll get the best of both worlds with these stylish bifocals that help you see both close-up and far away.
+A best-seller in Hilary Duff's exclusive collection with Muse, the lightweight glasses come in non-prescription, single-vision, progressive vision, and bifocal options.
 Regardless of your lens choice, you can add a protective blue light lens for just $29 extra (or enter the promo code BLUELIGHT to score the upgrade for free).

 It's not just your computer giving off blue light: The sun is another source of HEV rays.
 Keep your eyes protected outdoors with Maui Jim's signature PolarizedPlus2 lenses, a super thin lens that shields eyes from harmful UV rays without obstructing your vision.
-This lightweight Westside style is perfect for everyday wear, but Maui Jim's entire collection blocks 95% of blue light.
+This classic Cateye style is perfect for everyday wear, but Maui Jim's entire collection blocks 95% of blue light.